IMPORTANT NOTICE

 ________________________

-This Xlert/Exlert twofer offers your business the opportunity of having and eating your brand cake.
+Xlert/Exlert offers your business the opportunity of having and eating your brand cake.

 The sweet, short, and cool brandable “Xlert” (5 letters) can represent your primary company while Exlert.com (6 letters) can be redirected to Xlert.com, your main portal.